mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 To improve the dynamic relationship between client and authorization server, mechanisms such as dynamic client registration {{!RFC7591}} was introduced.
 In dynamic client registration model, to register clients in real-time, a client will make a pre-flight request to authorizaiton server by including a set of client metadata and post it to the authorization server.
 If successful, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered client metadata (including any applicable defaults).

-Although dynamic client registration enables Just-In-Time (JIT) provisioning of client IDs, management of client IDs and secrets is an operational challenge which both authorization servers and clients face and is not completely addressed with the dynamic client registration specification.
-Short-lived public clients that runs on a browser may need to register for new client ID everytime it is instantiated due to the lack of long-term storage.
+Although dynamic client registration enables Just-In-Time (JIT) provisioning of client IDs, management of client IDs and secrets is an operational challenge experienced by both clients and server that is not addressed with the dynamic client registration specification.
+Short-lived clients that runs on a browser may need to register for new client ID everytime it is instantiated due to the lack of long-term storage.
 This causes lot of dead client registration in the authorization server.
 To effeciently manage the registration storage, the authorization server needs to implement a mechanism to periodically prune the dead client entities.
-Also, when public dynamic client registration is enabled, malicious actors can target the authorization server to overwhelm its resources by registering multiple fake client entries.
+Also, when dynamic client registration is enabled for public clients, malicious actors can target the authorization server to overwhelm its resources by registering massive number of fake client entries.
 Appropriate security mechanisms should be considered by authorization servers to prevent these types of attacks.
 With the current client registration model, clients that needs to communicate with multiple authorization servers has to maintain multiple client identifiers to interact with them.
-This forces state management at client side and can be avoided if a client can use a single client identifier across mutiple authorization servers.
+This forces state management at client side and can be avoided if a client can use a single client identifier across multiple authorization servers.

 Instead of requiring a registration process, this specification describes a model where a client can make itself discoverable to an authorization server in a similar way an authorization server makes itself discoverable to a client today with OAuth 2.0 Authorization Server Metadata {{!RFC8414}}.